 White Cedar nature trail

-Explore the white cedar swamp in the eastern section of the park by following the 0.5-mile nature trail that begins behind the north picnic area.
-Pets are not allowed on the White Cedar nature trail.
+Explore the white cedar swamp in the eastern section of the park by following the 0.5-mile nature trail that begins East or South of the North Picnic Area.
+Pets and bikes are not allowed on the White Cedar Nature Trail.

 The Whitetail trail begins at the Puckett’s Pond picnic area parking lot.
 Visitors will enjoy the 0.8-mile hike into the middle of the day-use area of the park which includes Quarry Lake, both the point and quarry picnic areas and the north beach.
 Pets are allowed but must be on a leash 8 feet or shorter.